Read Text from Images with C# OCR

 int wordNumber = word.WordNumber;

-String wordText = word.Text;
+string wordText = word.Text;

-AnyBitmap wordImage = word.ToBitmap(input);
+AnyBitmap wordImage = word.ToBitmap();

-System.Drawing.Image wordImageLegacy = word.ToBitmap(input);
+System.Drawing.Image wordImageLegacy = word.ToBitmap();

 int wordXLocation = word.X;